When you name your children, you always want to choose something that you believe you (and they) will like for a lifetime.

 Changing my home staging business name and corporate structure

 When I started my first business in 1989 (a marketing communications firm), I was a sole proprietor.
-I realized after I had to pay my taxes for the first year that my decision to “save money and not incorporate” was the single costliest mistake I made.
+I realized after paying my first year’s taxes that my decision to “save money and not incorporate” was a costly mistake.

 But I paid an extra $30,000 in taxes in year one.
 Talk about “penny wise and pound foolish”!

 After that, I took the same company name and changed from a sole proprietorship to a corporation (which included adding ” Inc.” to the name.
-I’ve been incorporated ever since, for whatever business ventures I’ve started over the years.
-At times I’ve even kept my same corporate name, changing the actual activities/type of business I was in.
+I’ve been incorporated ever since.
+At times, I’ve kept my same corporate name.
+Changing the actual activities/type of business, depending on my evolving interests.